andriy-kolokolov/spring-il-mio-fotoalbum/Readme.md

 > **!!
 Assuming you set up env variables like 'JAVA_HOME' and 'MAVEN_HOME' and installed mvn and java jdk correctly.**

-- Go to `application.properties` and set up data source.
+- In `application.properties` set up :
+  - cors allowed origin client url if you're using different one for client side
+  - datasource username, pwd, db url
 - Use in terminal:
     ```shell
     cd server